View Pauleen Biggs's Obituary on www.crescent-news.com/ and share memories

 Pauleen G. Biggs, Defiance, passed away Tuesday, April 14, 2020, at CHP Defiance Area Inpatient Hospice Center.

-Surviving are her daughter, Pamela Lynne (Edward) Chase of Defiance; granddaughter, Lisa (Tom) Allen of Findlay; and grandsons, Robert (Tara) Chase of Defiance and Peter (Mallory Holt) Chase of San Diego, Calif.
+Surviving are her daughter, Pamela Lynne (Edward) Chase of Defiance; granddaughter, Lisa (Tom) Allen of Findlay; and grandsons, Robert (Tara) Chase of Defiance, and Peter (Mallory Holt) Chase of San Diego, Calif.
 She had seven great-granddaughters, Lydia, Kloee, Kaitlyn, Morgan, Isabelle, Joni and Julianna; and an honorary great-grandson, Devin.
+She was preceded in death by her parents, an infant grandson and an infant great-grandson.

 Per her wishes, a private graveside service will be held at South Bend (Bethel) Cemetery, McCutchenville, Ohio.
 A memorial gathering will be held after the service.
 Due to the current social restrictions, those dates will be determined at a later time.